-- Training program that will train the Intern to:
+- The internship program will train students to:

 - Enhance both oral and written presentation skills.

-- Learn practical lawyering skills including research, assessing legal options, and counseling clients.
+- Learn practical lawyering skills including research, assessing legal options, and counseling clients; and

 - Connect with the immigration legal community in Houston and across Texas